Caffeine and Acne: the Final Judgement

 Caffeine causes sleep deprivation and acne?

-Caffeine, meanwhile, blocks your brain’s adenosine receptors sites.
-It passes through your brain-blood barrier like a ghost.
+Caffeine, however, blocks your brain’s adenosine receptor sites.
+It’s especially successful because it passes through your brain-blood barrier like a ghost.

-Both adenosine and melatonin explain why caffeine keeps you up all night and therefore, they explain why caffeine can cause acne.
-Deep and restful skin is a must for clear skin – just one insufficient night can send your insulin metabolism, pro-inflammatory cytokines, and cortisol spiralling out of control.
+Both adenosine and melatonin suppression explain why caffeine keeps you up all night, and therefore why caffeine can cause acne.
+Deep and restful skin is a must for clear skin; just one insufficient night can send your insulin metabolism, pro-inflammatory cytokines, and cortisol spiralling out of control.

 Sleeping poorly one night can trigger a downward spiral where the cortisol spike wrecks your sleep the next night, and the next night, followed by ever-intensifying acne…